 C. Optional Accessories Requirements

-• This appliance may be used with a wall switch or a wall mounted thermostat.
+This appliance may be used with a wall switch, wall mounted thermostat and/or a remote control.

 Wiring for optional Hearth & Home Technologies approved accessories should be done now to avoid reconstruction.
 Follow instructions that come with those accessories.